 Guitar and Bass

 Michael has been teaching guitar at the Warwick School since 2004 and recently assumed ownership of the school.
 He studied music at Montclair State University where he received a B.A. in music education.
-He received instruction in classical guitar with Andrew Schulman and Carol Hammersma, and Jazz guitar with Eddie Hazel.
+He also holds a Masters Degree in Educational Leadership.
+Michael also received instruction in classical guitar with Andrew Schulman and Carol Hammersma, and Jazz guitar with Eddie Hazel.
 Michael has been performing and continues to perform for over 30 years.
-He is currently in a Masters Degree program in educational leadership.
 He spends his days as a High School music teacher at the Morris County School of Technology in Denville, NJ where he teaches band, music history, music theory and music technology.
 Michael works with his students on developing instrumental proficiency, technique, and a firm understanding of music theory.
 He hopes to share his experiences with the Warwick School of Music in the upcoming years.

 Terry holds a Bachelor Degree of music from Penn State university where he majored in music theory and composition.
 He has been performing with the local band “Tangent” for 15 years as well as playing solo around the area.
 Terry possesses a large song repertoire and the ability to improvise.
 He is an asset and a great source of information to the students he works with.